You've heard the story of having Christmas everyday?

 Opening its doors to the public in 2011, the new version of the Printing Office of Edes & Gill is considered Boston’s only printer still doing the job in the old colonial ways, and is located in the historic Clough House, built in 1712, and is part of the Old North Church Historic Site in Boston.

 Gary trained with master printers at Colonial Williamsburg before bringing his craft to Massachusetts, first at the Museum of Printing in North Andover, and now at the Printing Office of Edes & Gill.
 He is meticulous in his work and highly knowledgeable from a combination of years of research and hands-on experience.
-Printing reproductions of historical documents comes down to the miniscule details, sometimes quite literally; picking the correct font size, for example, or deftly spreading a very small amount of ink over a large surface of type
+Printing reproductions of historical documents comes down to the miniscule details, sometimes quite literally; picking the correct font size, for example, or deftly spreading a very small amount of ink over a large surface of type.

-And here is my copy of the Gary Gregory reproduction of the
+And here is my copy of the Gary Gregory reproduction of the Declaration of Independence hanging in my house. |

-A vignette I created (based on
+A vignette I created (based on another I had seen). |

 It is my hope that we can, as a nation, celebrate the upcoming sestercentennial.
 To be honest, I haven't heard much talk at all about it, except from myself and very few others, which causes me concern that there will be little fanfare.
 I mean, look at the meager remembrances for the 200th anniversary of the War of 1812 (the War that gave us the "Star-Spangled Banner"!).
 Greenfield Village had a commemoration for two years with hardly any advertising at all.
 The media all but ignored it.